 Report illegally dumped rubbish

-If you saw the rubbish being dumped, please provide information such as vehicle registration, make and model of the vehicle, time and place of the offence, description of the litter, and who the offence was committed by (driver or passenger).
+If you saw the rubbish being dumped, please provide information such as the vehicle registration, make and model of the vehicle, time and place of the offence, description of the litter, and who the offence was committed by (driver or passenger).
 You need to be willing to appear as a witness in court if required.

 Report littering from motor vehicles to the EPA and they can issue an infringement notice to litterers.